School of Science & Engineering

 Mechatronics engineering classes are taught by the same professors who teach in our ABET-accredited engineering majors.
 Students will gain background and experience in optimal controls, robust controls, adaptable controls, robotics, machine learning, computer vision, and more.

-- Graduate with a BS in Mechatronics Engineering in four years.
+- Graduate with a BS degree in mechatronics engineering in four years.

-- Graduate with a BS in Mechatronics Engineering and MBA with the 4+1 program.
+- Graduate with a BS degree in mechatronics engineering and MBA with the 4+1 program.